 17. Past due items and items for which the institution has a reason to expect non- performance shall not be reported.

 18. Where the collateral received is re-hypothecated in a transaction that matures beyond the transaction in which the institution received the collateral, a securities outflow in the amount of the fair value of the collateral received shall be reported in the counterbalancing capacity section in the relevant bucket in accordance with the maturity of the transaction that generated the reception of the collateral.

+19. Where according to Article 16 of the Delegated Regulation (EU) 2015/61 the sight deposits that the reporting credit institution maintains with the central institution are treated as liquid assets, the sight deposits should be treated as a contractual interbank inflow in the maturity ladder.

-19. Intragroup items shall not affect the reporting on a consolidated basis
+20. Intragroup items shall not affect the reporting on a consolidated basis.

 PART II: INSTRUCTIONS CONCERNING SPECIFIC ROWS